 Period of Operation*

-- April to September (Sundays and most Bank Holidays)
+- Late March to October (Sundays and most Bank Holidays)

 [* This is a summary.
 Please go to the railway’s website for definitive operating days]